What Should I Do if I Suspect Dyslexia?

 Any problems learning the times tables?

 Don’t forget to discount any other difficulties first e.g. check hearing and eyesight.
-Always ask your child if the print is moving around on the page as this could be indicative of Irlen Syndrome.
+This must always be done before any assessment.
+Always ask your child if the print is moving around on the page as this could be indicative of a visual difficulty such as Irlen Syndrome.
 This should be checked out by an Optometrist ( not a high street Optician).
-Not hearing the pure sounds of letters can be affected by a history of ear infections or grommets being fitted so do bear that in mind also.
+Not hearing the pure sounds of letters can be affected by a history of ear infections or grommets being fitted so, do bear that in mind also.

-Children can be tested earlier than 7 ( and of course later) and Positive Dyslexia will always give you an honest reason why you should be tested or why a full assessment isn't always necessary.
+Children can be tested earlier than 7 but we generally say from 7/8 onwards is optimum.
+We at Positive Dyslexia will always give you an honest reason why you should be tested or why a full assessment isn't always necessary.
+Do email us at firstname.lastname@example.org with any queries.

 Many have had the difficulties above and found coping strategies to hide their dyslexia.